F-Stack/f-stack/dpdk/doc/guides/sample_app_ug/vm_power_management.rst

   When this parameter is used, the list of cores specified will monitor the ratio between branch hits and branch misses.
-A tightly polling PMD thread will have a very low branch ratio, so the core frequency will be scaled down to the minimim allowed value.
+A tightly polling PMD thread will have a very low branch ratio, so the core frequency will be scaled down to the minimum allowed value.
 When packets are received, the code path will alter, causing the branch ratio to increase.
 When the ratio goes above the ratio threshold, the core frequency will be scaled up to the maximum allowed value.